YASWANTH-bandi/Customer_behaviour_Analysis-/README.md

 MIT — feel free to fork, star, and use in your portfolio.

 👨‍💻 About the Author
-Hey, I’m Amlan Mohanty, a Data Analyst & Content Creator.
+Hey, I’m Bandi Yaswanth, a Data Analyst & Content Creator.
 I break down complex data topics into simple, practical content that actually helps you land a job.

-🚀 Stay Connected & Join my Data Community
-If you enjoyed this project and want to keep learning and growing as a data analyst, let’s stay in touch!
-I regularly share content around SQL, data analytics, portfolio projects, job tips, and more.

-🎥 YouTube: Amlan Mohanty

-Beginner-friendly tutorials, real-world projects, job and career advice 📺 Instagram: datacareerschool

-Quick SQL tips, data memes, and behind-the-scenes content 💼 LinkedIn: Amlan Mohanty
+Quick SQL tips, data memes, and behind-the-scenes content 💼 LinkedIn:

 Let’s connect professionally and grow your data career# Customer_behaviour_Analysis- data analytics project showcasing customer behaviour analysis using python,SQL,Power BI